pitkley/i3nator/README.md

       the `command` to the full command to be used to start the application and optionally configuring a different working directory if desired.

+      If you want to execute additional commands or keypresses in the started applications, you can also define `exec`.

 6. Save and close your editor.
 This will automatically verify the created configuration.
 If there is an issue it will tell you what failed and allow you to reedit the file directly or ignore the error and exit.